-Awards are traditionally presented to outstanding graduating seniors.
+Awards are traditionally presented to outstanding graduates.
 The faculty developed the awards and criteria used in the selection.
 They select the winners by the elective process.
-The winners are announced during the Hooding and Awards ceremony at graduation each year.
-These awards are: Excellence in Writing, Excellence in Clinical Performance, Excellence in the Practice of Community Health, Human Potential Award, Outstanding Service to the School of Nursing, and Excellence in Nursing Practice.
+The winners are announced during the Awards ceremony at graduation each year.
+These awards at the undergrduate level are: Excellence in Writing, Excellence in Clinical Performance, Excellence in the Practice of Community Health, Human Potential Award, Outstanding Service to the School of Nursing, and Excellence in Reintegrated Nursing.
+Awards at the Master's level are: Excellence in Professional Nursing Practice, Charles W. Sargent Award, Excellence in Research, and Excellence in Reintegrated Nursing.